Neither Left nor Right, but Catholic

 1965: THE DAWN OF OUR CURRENT AGE

 By Stephen M. Krason

-Stephen M. Krason is Professor of Political Science and Legal Studies at Franciscan University of Steubenville and Co-Founder and President of the Society of Catholic Social Scientists.
-He is the author of Liberalism, Conservatism, and Catholicism and The Transformation of the American Democratic Republic. his column originally appeared in Crisismagazine.com and may be freely reprinted so long as the place of its original publication is noted.
+Stephen M. Krason’s “Neither Left nor Right, but Catholic” column appears monthly (sometimes bi-monthly).
+He is Professor of Political Science and Legal Studies and Associate Director of the Veritas Center for Ethics in Public Life at Franciscan University of Steubenville.
+He is also Co-Founder and President of the Society of Catholic Social Scientists.
+Among his books is The Transformation of the American Democratic Republic (Transaction Publishers, 2012), and most recently two edited volumes: Child Abuse, Family Rights, and the Child Protective System (Scarecrow Press, 2013) and The Crisis of Religious Liberty (Rowman & Littlefield, 2014).
+This column originally appeared in Crisismagazine.com and may be freely reprinted so long as the place of its original publication is noted.